-The COO monitors the implementation progress of the audit recommendations in order to obtain assurance that all major risks and control concerns have been duly addressed by the relevant management.
+The CEO/COO monitors the implementation progress of the audit recommendations in order to obtain assurance that all major risks and control concerns have been duly addressed by the relevant management.
 All internal audit reports together with the recommended action plans and their implementation status are presented to the ARMC and the Board.
-The ARMC and the Board will reviewed and accepted the audit reports.
-An updated report in respect of the status of the implementation of action plans has been given to the ARMC and the Board.
+The ARMC and the Board review and accept the audit reports.
+An updated report in respect of the status of the implementation of action plans is given to the ARMC and the Board.